ivodopiviz/website/content/portfolio/mazes-of-fate--gba-.md

 #### Description:

 My first project in the videogame industry.
+An old school first person RPG for the Nintendo Gameboy Advance.
+I believe it was one of the first latin american games released on a Nintendo console.
 I started off as a QA tester and ended up doing plenty of production work and some light scripting.

 #### Technologies: